-P.E. is only taught by subject specialists and we continually try to improve the range of activities on offer.
-This, we believe, encourages greater participation and enjoyment of lessons
+Physical Education is taught by subject specialists and we continually try to improve the range of activities on offer.
+This, we believe, encourages greater participation, increases enjoyment of lessons and secures positive outcomes.

 Pupils have the opportunity to study Physical Education as an examination based subject.
-Two courses are offered, namely the AQA GCSE in Physical Education and the Edexcel BTEC First Certificate in Sport.
+Two main courses are offered, namely the OCR GCSE in Physical Education and the OCR Cambridge National ‘Sports Studies’ Level 2 certificate.

 All pupils who opt for this course have an additional two hours of Physical Education per week.
-The practical element makes up 60% of the final mark and requires the pupils to demonstrate practical capabilities in four sports.
-They are also expected to demonstrate a working knowledge of the rules and regulations of these sports and be able to analyse and provide constructive feedback to other performers.
-As a part of this practical mark pupils are required to produce a piece of coursework in the format of a training programme.
+The practical element makes up 40% of the final mark and requires the pupils to demonstrate practical capabilities in one individual activity, one team activity and a third activity that can be either a team or individual activity.

 The theoretical component is worth 40% of the final mark.
 Pupils sit an external examination based on their subject knowledge and understanding of the following topics: